BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Results

 \subsection{Results of Hybrid Online-Offline Evolution}

-The hybrid evolutions converged faster than online evolutions, which failed to converge, as shown in Fig.\ \ref{fig:time_taken}.
-The change in acceptance ratios by generation for all experiments is given in Fig.\ \ref{fig:ar_plot}, while Fig.\ \ref{fig:traffic_latency} shows the change in average traffic latencies across generations.
+GDA was the fastest algorithm, but it failed to converge in any experiment.
+GAHA Offline, which could not converge within 500 generations in any experiment, was slower than BEGA Hybrid and GENESIS Hybrid, but was faster than BEGA Online.
+The hybrid evolutions converged faster than online evolutions, which failed to converge, as shown in Fig.~\ref{fig:time_taken}.
+The change in acceptance ratios by generation for all experiments is given in Fig.~\ref{fig:ar_plot}, while Fig.~\ref{fig:traffic_latency} shows the change in average traffic latencies across generations.

-For all 6 experiments, the online evolution failed to meet the threshold within 10 generations (Section \ref{prot_ga}), whereas the hybrid approach converged on at least one individual that met the threshold.
-The online experiments ran for an average of 17.9 hours, a maximum of 18.5 hours, and a minimum of 17.4 hours before reaching the limit on generations.
-In contrast, the hybrid experiments took an average of 36.8 minutes, a maximum of 2.1 hours, and a minimum of 16.8 minutes to converge on an optimal solution.
-The mean absolute difference between the average traffic latency approximated by BeNNS and measured on OpenRASE for the qualified individual was 1ms, underlining BeNNS's effectiveness.
+For all 6 experiments, the BEGA Online and GAHA Offline failed to meet the threshold within the stipulated generations (Section~\ref{eval_hybrid}), whereas the hybrid approaches converged on at least one individual that met the threshold.
+BEGA Online ran for an average of 17.8 hours, a maximum of 18.32 hours, and a minimum of 17.38 hours before reaching the limit on generations.
+GAHA Offline took an average of 10.97 hours, a maximum of 11.92 hours and a minimum of 10.31 hours.
+In contrast, the BEGA Hybrid took an average of 19.1 minutes, a maximum of 24.31 minutes, and a minimum of 16.79 minutes to converge on an optimal solution.
+The mean absolute difference between the average traffic latency approximated by BENNS and measured on OpenRASE for the qualified individual in BEGA Hybrid was 1ms, underlining BENNS's effectiveness.
+GENESIS Hybrid took an average of 13.49 minutes, a maximum of 13.78 minutes, and a minimum of 13.25 minutes.
+GDA took an average of 20.02 s, a maximum of 24.03 s, and a minimum of 18.67 s.
+The average difference between the average traffic latency estimated by GAHA Offline and the average traffic latency measured on the emulator was 305.72 ms.

+During the evaluation in a dynamic environment, GENESIS Hybrid converged in 8.22 minutes on average following a change in the network environment, such as new SFCRs arriving, traffic pattern changing, or a host crashing.
+The convergence time increased as the complexity increased, such as when 40 SFCRs had to be embedded with 9 functional hosts, which took 17.62 minutes.
+Fig.~\ref{fig:dynamic} shows how the average traffic latency and acceptance ratio varied over time during this experiment.